Tobe01/Portfolio/README.md

 `Deployment: Vercel`

-*Additional tools or integrations can be added here as the portfolio evolves.*
+*Additional tools or integrations will be added here as the portfolio evolves.*